katjaweb/gapfinder/README.md

 # GapFinder

-## The Problem

-People who learn from long-form videos (e.g., students, self-learners, engineers watching tutorials) often feel like they understand the material but can’t identify what they’ve actually missed.
-This leads to inefficient rewatching and shallow learning because there’s no clear feedback on gaps in understanding.

-## What It Does

-The user provides a YouTube video link and answers a small set of generated questions about the content.
-The system analyzes their responses against the video’s key concepts and returns a structured report highlighting what they understood well, what they misunderstood or missed, and which specific parts of the video they should revisit.

-## What the system actually does

-Input:
-YouTube video URL
-User answers to questions

-## System flow

-Step 1 — Extract & structure knowledge
-Transcribe video
-Break into concepts (chunking + labeling)

-Step 2 — Generate diagnostic questions
-Not generic questions — but:
-Concept coverage questions
-“Explain in your own words” prompts
-Application questions (transfer knowledge)

-Step 3 — User answers
-User types responses

-Step 4 — Gap detection
-The system compares:
-Expected concepts (from transcript)
-User answers
-And identifies:
-Missing concepts
-Misunderstandings
-What to revisit

-## Agent structure:

-Planner Agent
-Decides:
-Which concepts to test
-Which question types to generate

-Question Generator Tool
-Creates diagnostic questions

-Evaluation Tool (LLM-as-judge)
-Grades answers against concept checklist

-Gap Analyzer Tool
-Maps errors → missing concepts

-## System architecture
+## Overview

+GapFinder is an AI-assisted learning tool for long-form educational videos.
+It helps learners discover what they truly understood, what concepts they missed, and which parts of the video deserve a second review.

+The assistant uses the video transcript to build knowledge structure, generate tailored comprehension questions, capture learner answers, and identify gaps or misunderstandings.
+This supports more efficient study and better retention.

+---

+## Problem Statement

+Many learners watch long tutorials and lecture videos without a reliable way to check whether they actually understood the content.
+They may feel confident but still miss key concepts, leading to inefficient rewatching and shallow learning.

+GapFinder addresses this problem by turning video transcripts into a diagnostic learning experience: the system asks focused questions, evaluates answers against the underlying content, and highlights the exact concepts that need review.

+---

+## What GapFinder Does

+1. Fetches a YouTube transcript and metadata.
+2. Breaks the transcript into chunks and labels the main concepts.
+3. Generates a sequence of diagnostic questions, from comprehension to application.
+4. Accepts learner answers and evaluates them against the transcript’s key concepts.
+5. Produces a structured feedback report showing:
+   - Concepts the learner understood well
+   - Concepts they missed
+   - Specific sections of the video worth revisiting

+---

+## System Workflow

+### 1. Knowledge Extraction

+- Download or access the YouTube transcript
+- Create transcript metadata and store it in `data/`
+- Split the transcript into searchable chunks for retrieval

+### 2. Question Generation

+- Generate concept-specific questions instead of generic prompts.
+- Include:
+  - concept coverage questions
+  - explain-in-your-own-words prompts
+  - transfer/application questions

+### 3. Learner Response

+- The learner answers the questions in the chat interface.
+- Answers are captured for evaluation.

+### 4. Gap Detection

+- Compare expected concepts from the transcript with learner answers
+- Detect missing concepts and misunderstandings
+- Recommend video segments and topics for review

+---

+## Agent Tools

+- `get_video_id` — Extracts the YouTube video ID from a URL and helps select the correct transcript.
+- `get_summary` — Summarizes the main concepts and structure from the transcript.
+- `search_video_transcript` — Performs a lexical search over transcript chunks to retrieve detailed explanations.
+- `evaluate_user_answer` — Grades learner answers using the GapFinder rubric and identifies content gaps.

+---

+## Architecture

 ```
 gapfinder/
 │
-├── data/                   # output saved from gapfinder_agent/ingest.py
+├── data/                   # generated transcript and chunk data
-│   ├── transcript.json     # will be created with initial run if not exisitng yet
+│   ├── transcript.json     # created by gapfinder_agent/ingest.py
-│   └── yt_chunks.json      # will be created with initial run if not exisitng yet
+│   └── yt_chunks.json      # created by gapfinder_agent/ingest.py
 │
-├── evals/
+├── evals/                  # evaluation and labeling tools
 │   ├── evaluation.ipynb
-│   ├── label_streamlit.py  # UI to label  human and llm feedback
+│   ├── label_streamlit.py  # Streamlit UI for label comparison
-│   ├── llm_judge.py        # llm to judge agent results
+│   ├── llm_judge.py        # judge LLM evaluation pipeline
-│   ├── run_scenarios.py    # run agent on ground truth dataset for evaluation
+│   ├── run_scenarios.py    # run test scenarios and collect output
-│   ├── results_20260617_164013.json
+│   ├── results_*.json      # scenario output files
-│   ├── results_judged_20260617_205710.json
+│   ├── results_judged_*.json # judged evaluation output
 │   └── scenarios.csv       # test scenarios for evaluation
 │
-├── gapfinder_agent/
+├── gapfinder_agent/        # main application code
-│   ├── app.py              # Streamlit UI to chat with agent
+│   ├── app.py              # Streamlit chat UI
-│   ├── ingest.py           # YouTube → Transcript → Chunks → Index
+│   ├── ingest.py           # transcript ingestion and indexing
-│   ├── main.py             # Run agent in temrinal
+│   ├── main.py             # terminal agent runner
-│   ├── tools.py            # agents tools
+│   ├── tools.py            # agent tool implementations
-│   └── yt_agent.py         # agent setup
+│   └── yt_agent.py         # agent setup and orchestration
 │
-├── notebooks/
+├── notebooks/              # exploratory notebooks and demos
 │   ├── 01-setup.ipynb
 │   ├── 02-rag.ipynb
 │   └── 03-gapfinder.ipynb
 │
-├── tests/
+├── tests/                  # automated tests
 │   ├── conftest.py
-│   ├── judge.py
+│   ├── judge.py            # judge configuration
-│   ├── test_agent.py
+│   ├── test_agent.py       # agent behavior tests
-│   ├── test_judge.py
+│   ├── test_judge.py       # evaluation tests
-│   └── tutils.py
+│   └── utils.py            # test helpers
 │
 ├── Makefile
 ├── pyproject.toml